khaledmasry0/CrEpTo/README.md

 ### `RapidApi`

-to fetch the Apis for the Currencies data
+to fetch the Apis for the Crypto Currencies data

 ### `antd`